-- on an ATV.
-Must possess an OHRV Safety Certificate if off of personal property or must possess a valid motor vehicle driver's license. - May cross roads. - If not licensed to drive a motor vehicle, may operate on approved roads but must be accompanied by a licensed adult at least 25 years of age at all times.
+- While operating on personal property or other public property and trails helmet and eye protection recommended.
+However, eye protection is required for the operator if no windshield on OHRV.
+May carry passengers on an ATV. - Must possess an OHRV Safety Certificate if off of personal property or must possess a valid motor vehicle driver's license. - · May cross roads. - If not licensed to drive a motor vehicle, may operate on approved roads but must be accompanied by a licensed adult at least 25 years of age at all times.